This past week, I visited two babies. Both mothers are old friends of mine, so it’s slightly surreal yet wonderful that they both have children now.

 It bears stating that I also considered this from an environmental standpoint, and did some quick Googling on the subject of overpopulation, only to learn that it’s not a huge issue and the jury is largely still out on its impact.
 So, in the interest of objectivity, I will not bolster my argument with a sanctimonious global citizen statement on how having kids is bad for the earth.

-It’s not that I’m depressed or trying to depress you.
+I’m not depressed or trying to depress you.
 I’m just giving my opinion on the matter.

 I simply have yet to find a reason for myself to have children.
 I am open to reconsidering, but regardless of my eventual decision, the fact remains that having kids is a weighty responsibility and needs to be considered quite carefully.